GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 * Documentation match to life-cycle needs

-    The documentation in our project covers the life.cycle need of the system with care.
+    The documentation in our project covers the life cycle need of the system with care.
 The value is set to Nominal.

 <!----->
 \begin{table}[H]